About

 update 2023

 As of now my trusty rusty D90 died at the beginning of last year and me and Santa decided it was time to do a little upgrade.
 Nikon D7200 is the new stallion.
 About everything has taken a big update.
 I love the new and faster focus mode, with more focus points, shutter speed and the feature that I did not have on my agenda but that completely changed the way I shoot is Auto-ISO.
 This is a real game changer, due to software within the cam as well as on computer are getting better and better and AI kicks in to take away the noise that goes with high ISO values.
-I do use AI vor Sharpening as well.
+I do use AI for sharpening as well.
 Topaz Laps has just opened this box of Pandora.
 Shots that tend to end up in the trash bin because being too dark and noisy, turn out to be usable with those tools.
 Compared to a lens that would compensate this, the prices for the software are manageable and the results – at least for a hobbyist like me – are juste great.
 Yes, some say it is cheating, but I rather say: the tools got better, so why not use them?
-Even Ansel Adams did dodge and burn his images to get the most out of it.
-Big goal – off course – is to have the best shots straight out of camera and that’s what all photographers should aim for… so do I.
+This off course renders me as bad photographer in parts.
+There is always room to improve, but not missing the shot or have to throw it away because of some limitations, gives me the feedback to cary on and improve on every aspect.

 So here’s what I got:

-Canon S50 + underwater body
+• Canon S50 + underwater body – still somewhere in a neat case covering dust

-Nikon D90
+• Nikon D90

-Sigma 18-50mm 1:3-5.6 DC D
+• Sigma 18-50mm 1:3-5.6 DC D

-Manfrotto tripod with 3D head
+• Manfrotto tripod with 3D head

 Slingshot AW 300 (third in a row, as they use to fall appart after one year.
 Lowepro always exchanged it on warranty basis, which is great!)